Sōta Yamamoto

 Sōta Yamamoto (山本 草太, Yamamoto Sōta) is a Japanese figure skater.
-He is the 2022–23 Grand Prix Final silver medalist, a two-time silver medalist on the Grand Prix circuit (2022 Grand Prix de France, 2022 NHK Trophy), and the 2023 World University Games champion.
+He is the 2022–23 Grand Prix Final silver medalist, a three-time ISU Grand Prix medalist (including gold at the 2023 Skate Canada International), a five-time ISU Challenger Series medalist (three gold, two silver), the 2023 World University Games champion, and the 2023–24 Japanese national bronze medalist.

 Earlier in his career, he was the 2016 Youth Olympic champion, the 2015 World Junior bronze medalist, a two-time Junior Grand Prix Final medalist (silver in 2014, bronze in 2015), and the 2015–16 Japan junior national champion.

+Personal life

+Yamamoto was born on January 10, 2000, in Kishiwada, Osaka, Japan.
+He studied at the Chukyo University School of Sport Sciences and graduated in 2024.

 Career

 Yamamoto started skating when he was five.
 He is a 3-time Japanese national novice medalist.
 He was invited to skate in the gala at the 2013 World Team Trophy as the Japanese national novice champion in the same season.

 2013–14 season

 Yamamoto debuted on the ISU Junior Grand Prix series in 2013–14 season, placing 11th in Riga, Latvia, his sole assignment.
 At the Japan Championships, he was 5th in the junior competition and 14th at the senior event.